netdata/netdata/docs/step-by-step/step-99.md

 You've completed the step-by-step Netdata tutorial.
 That means you're well on your way to becoming an expert in using our toolkit for health monitoring and performance troubleshooting.

-But, perhaps more importantly, also an expert on the _fundamental skills behind health monitoring and performance troubleshooting_, which you can take with you to any job or project.
+But, perhaps more importantly, also that much closer to being an expert in the _fundamental skills behind health monitoring and performance troubleshooting_, which you can take with you to any job or project.

 And that is the entire point of this tutorial, and Netdata's [documentation](https://docs.netdata.cloud) as a whole—give you every resource possible to help you build faster, more resilient systems, services, and applications.